Sharp Testable Implications of Encouragement Designs: Introduction

-To accommodate a larger class of empirical examples, we further allow that the utilities of certain choices are not affected by the instrument at all, and that there exists a ``base state'' of the instrument that does not change the utility of any choice.
-Examples of such settings include \cite{kline2016evaluating} and \cite{kirkeboen2016field}.
-Both examples are also studied in \cite{lee2023treatment}, who study identification of treatment effect parameters conditional on ``response groups'' defined as sets of possible values of potential treatments.
-When there is a ``base state'' of the instrument, the default choice further coincides with the choice made under this base state.
-Therefore, the inequalities simplify drastically, although the construction to show sharpness becomes slightly more complicated.
+To accommodate a larger class of empirical examples, we further allow researchers to impose that the values of certain choices are not affected by the instrument at all, and that there exists a ``base state'' of the instrument which does not affect the values of any choice.
+Examples of such settings include \cite{kline2016evaluating} and \cite{kirkeboen2016field}.\footnote{Both examples are also studied in \cite{lee2024treatment}, who focus instead on the identification of treatment effect parameters conditional on ``response groups'' defined as sets of possible values of potential treatments.} Further examples include, for instance, \cite{feller2016compared,wu2024generalized,dahl2023high,altmejd2024inheritance,heinesen2024instrumental,humlum2025what}.
+In \cite{kline2016evaluating}, the treatment takes three values: no preschool, other preschools, Head Start; and the instrument is a binary indicator of whether the household receives an offer for Head Start.
+In this case, not receiving the Head Start offer is a ``base state'' which does not change the appeal of any choice, and the values of no preschool and other preschools are never shifted by the instrument.
+As a result, we recover the key identifying restriction in \cite{kline2016evaluating}, that receiving an offer to Head Start may shift the household to participate in Head Start, but not lead them to switch between no preschool and other preschools.
+Although the restriction that the values of some choices are not affected by the instrument is reasonable in \cite{kline2016evaluating}, it is otherwise often motivated as a harmless ``normalization'' that the value of the control status is not affected by the instrument.
+As we demonstrate in this paper, however, this ``normalization'' is not innocuous, and potentially refutable in the data.
+The key insight is that when there is a base state of the instrument, the default choice further coincides with the choice made under this base state.
+Furthermore, the substitution patterns become more restrictive: when the instrument changes from the base state to $j$, one might only switch to $j$ if their choice changes.
+Therefore, the testable inequalities simplify, although the construction to show sharpness requires further modification.
+Surprisingly, only the \emph{pairwise} substitution patterns between the base state and other values of the instrument appear in the sharp testable implications.